bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-row.md

 # DOT-ROW

 ## Row multiplication
-After understanding how the dot conception, creation and animation, now it's time to enter into the multiplication of the dot in the canvas.
-The multiplication it's a fundamental advantage of working with a computer allowing us to do things that by hand would be very difficult or would take a long time.
+After understanding how works the dot conception, creation and animation now it's time to enter into the multiplication of the dot in the canvas.
+The multiplication it's a fundamental advantage of working with a computer which allow us to do things that by hand would be very difficult or would take a long time.

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/B1Ck3jPKm)